yana-qaSwe/testversion/README.md

 </details>

 <details>
-<summary>ID-11: Registration with existing user</summary>
+<summary>ID-11: Registration with an existing user</summary>

 ***
 **Pre-conditions:**

-User is already registered
+The user is already registered
 Login: log2_
 Password: 12345678q